opulo-inc/feeder/DESIGN_DECISIONS.md

 As a bonus, the chip's sibling, the STM32F031K6U6, has the same die as the C6T6 but with a smaller package.
 This means that by using the smaller chip's GPIO count as a constraint, we have a binary-compatible drop in replacement part to help alleviate availability issues.

 Although a separate EEPROM chip or a software-defined UUID could solve the same problem as having a factory-burned UUID, having it in the chip prevents UUID erasure upon reprogramming, and fewer parts in the BOM.

+## ID Fiducial Board

+There's a small board on the nose of the feeder with three fiducials on it.
+The center one is for identifying location, and the other, smaller fiducials on either side identify what type of feeder it is.

+**This is not currently used.
+This board was shipped with all feeder hardware to support potential future features.**

+### Can it be used for setting pick position?

+It could be used for *generalized* pick position.
+In general, there's too much variability in the precise placement of the PCB in the print from human error and print defects.
+If OpenPnP can scan for the fiducial and then apply a general offset to find the broad pick position, computer vision can find the precise pick position, provided it's paper tape.
+Plastic tape would likely need the precise pick position set manually.

+### Can it be used for identifying feeder width?

+Absolutely!
+The distance the two smaller fiducials are away from the larger centered one encodes what feeder type, or width, it is.
+Ideally the firmware image is the same across feeder widths, and it can't hurt to have the fiducial encode that information.
+OpenPnP doesn't actually care that much what width a feeder is if the fiducial <-> pick position offset is set correctly.

+### Can it be used for setting slot location?

+It can, but it might not be useful in most circumstances.
+In a world where slots are always mounted in the same location, OpenPnP could always know where the slot locations are on a LumenPnP.
+However, if builders have a different slot setup, or folks trying to squeeze out every last mm of feeder space are adjusting their slot locations to accommodate wider feeders, it could be useful.
+OpenPnP could use vision across a given Y position and in conjunction with the slot addresses of the feeders it found over RS485, automatically set slot positions.